SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 An :newterm:`associated type` gives a placeholder name to a type that is used as part of the protocol.
-The actual type to use for that associated type is not specified until the protocol is adopted.
+The actual type to use for that associated type isn't specified until the protocol is adopted.
 Associated types are specified with the ``associatedtype`` keyword.

 .. _Generics_AssociatedTypesInAction: